 To judge them.
 To go out before them.
 To fight their battles.

-This seemed absurd to Samuel, and to God, because the Lord was already doing these things for the nation of Israel.
+This seemed absurd to Samuel because the Lord was already doing these things for the nation of Israel.
 These ‘needs’ were already being met—and exceeded.
 We must ask why, then, were they so bent on having a king? …

 That we also may be like all the nations…

-So, I can tell that the Lord was nudging me to draw parallels between this specific passage and my fixation with marriage.
+At this point in my reading I could tell that the Lord was nudging me to draw parallels between this specific passage and my fixation with marriage.
 Been there before?
-You feel like the dots are all there, you just need to connect them.
+You feel like the dots are all there, He’s just waiting for you to connect them… cool.

 Companionship.
 Security.
-Annnnd (something that sounds more respectable…) Sanctification; no, no, a teammate for a missional lifestyle.
-Runner Up: because I just want one.
+Annnnd (something that sounds more respectable…) Sanctification… no, no, a teammate for a missional lifestyle.
+Runner Up: because I just want one, alright?

 Are these things bad reasons for wanting to be married?
 Not in and of themselves.